 High-clearance, four-wheel-drive vehicles are required for all Maze backcountry roads, which are considered very difficult under any condition.
 Hiking trails in the Maze are primitive at best.
 Summer time temperatures can reach 110 degrees and water is scarce.
 These intimidating factors preserve a remote American wilderness that holds a special significance to those fortunate enough to have visited.

 The finest rock art panels in North America are left here from Archaic hunters and gathers.
 A landscape of standing rocks above a maze of canyons.
-These are are the canyons where Butch Cassidy, and The Hole in the Wall Gang hideout.
+These are the canyons where Butch Cassidy and The Hole in the Wall Gang would hideout.
 For those willing to learn its secrets, the Maze is the most dramatic escape in Canyonlands National Park.

 Area: Maze 4x4/Hiking Tour